sheremet-va/dual-packaging/README.md

 }
 ```

-> **Note**: Node also doesn't support "module" field by it's resolution algorithm (this is bundlers convention, that wasn't officially adopted by Node), so it is highly encouraged to use "exports" field alongside "module" field for the older bundlers.
+Node also doesn't support "module" field by it's resolution algorithm (this is bundlers convention that wasn't officially adopted by Node), so it is highly encouraged to use "exports" field alongside "module" field for the older bundlers.
+In the examples bellow only "exports" field is used.

 ## Prerequisite